LyaATL/Echo-sledgehammer/README.md

 Other echo-service instances can sync this list to keep their communities safe.

 ## Notes
-Transparency: Ban reasons should be clearly documented when submitted.
+Transparency: Ban reasons should be clearly documented when submitted.<br/>
-Appeals: If appropriate, processes for disputing or reviewing global bans should be implemented.
+Appeals: If appropriate, processes for disputing or reviewing global bans should be implemented.<br/>
-Security: The system should prevent abuse of the submission mechanism (e.g., requiring signatures, moderator authentication, or quorum approval).
+Security: The system should prevent abuse of the submission mechanism (e.g., requiring signatures, moderator authentication, or quorum approval).<br/>